Canary release

 - Requests with user information: All requests from the same user are consistently routed to the same version, ensuring a consistent user experience

-Recommended Process
+Recommended process

-- Standard Gray Release Process
+- Standard Canary Release Process

-- Hands-on Example
+- Practical Operation Example

-LATESTversion - Switch traffic: Set the
+LATESTversion - Switching traffic: Set the

-LATESTversion for gray verification
+LATESTversion for canary testing

-- Release version 1 (Save the current stable code)
+- Release version 1 (save the current stable code)

 - Set version 1 traffic to 100% and